How to Manage ServBay Databases with TablePlus

 , then confirm.

-- ServBay Status: Before attempting to connect databases from TablePlus, make sure ServBay is running, and that the database service (e.g., MariaDB, PostgreSQL, Redis, MongoDB) you wish to use is shown as “Running” in ServBay’s Packages tab.
+- ServBay Status: Ensure ServBay is running, and that the database service you wish to connect to (MariaDB, PostgreSQL, Redis, MongoDB) appears as "Running" under the Packages tab.

-- Obtaining Credentials: Remember, default database usernames and passwords can be found within the Databases tab of the ServBay app.
-Keep these safe.
+- Getting Credentials: Database usernames and passwords can be found under the Databases tab in the ServBay app—keep these safe!

-- Changing Default Passwords: For security, it is recommended to change the default root or user passwords for your databases.
-ServBay’s Databases tab usually provides a password reset function.
-After resetting, be sure to update your saved credentials in TablePlus accordingly.
+- Changing Default Passwords: For security, change the default root or standard user passwords in ServBay.
+You can reset them via ServBay’s Databases tab—be sure to update your TablePlus connection as needed.

-- Socket vs Port Connection: Socket connections use the file system pathway for inter-process communication, ideal for connections on the same device—slightly faster and unaffected by network conditions.
-Port (TCP/IP) connections use the
+- Socket vs. Port Connections: Socket connections use filesystem paths for inter-process communication—typically faster and unaffected by network settings, but limited to the same machine.
+Port (TCP/IP) connections use

 127.0.0.1